Infinite-Store/Infinite-Store/README.md

 	</a>
 </p>

+(Beware of fake discords, the only official discord is on this README)

 ## Usage

 The loader allows Infinite Store to always be kept up-to-date without re-downloading it every time you want to use it.